IBMStreams/tutorials/docs/spl-lab/Lab-2/Monitoring-Your-Application.md

 If you are confident that your results from the previous part are correct, you can continue working with them and skip this section.
 </div>

-To continue with this part even if you did not successfully complete the previous part, import a Streams project that has been prepared for you, containing the expected results of Part 1.
+To continue with this part even if you did not successfully complete the previous part, import a Streams project that has been prepared for you, containing the expected results of Lab 1.

 1. In the Project Explorer, right-click on the current project (MyProject) and choose Close Project.
 This gets it out of the way for builds or name conflicts, without deleting any files.